nimir/apartment-wiki/Testing-Your-Application.md

 end
 ```

 Note that we use a `Company` object as our tenant model for storing each tenant and any associated config with it.
+This `Company` model has an `after_commit` that actually creates an Apartment tenant based on the subdomain.